Complete Suite of Embedded Web Development ToolsStandalone Tools for Embedded Development

 |

-Security is paramount in any modern IoT solution, and SMQ, built from the ground up with security in mind, provides strong authentication and message authorization.
-SMQ is also designed to be invisible to port scanners.
+Security is a top priority in any modern IoT solution, and SMQ has been built with security in mind from the ground up.
+It offers strong authentication and message authorization and is designed to be invisible to port scanners.
+Trust SMQ to keep your IoT solution secure and efficient.

-To illustrate how easy it is to setup SMQ services on the Internet, check out our elastic SMQ cluster demo.
-You may of course use SMQ with traditional cloud server providers such as Amazon (AWS) and Microsoft Azure; however, SMQ is very flexible and lets an IT person install the services on virtually any type of server.
+To illustrate how easy it is to set up SMQ services on the Internet, check out our elastic SMQ cluster demo.
+You may use SMQ with traditional cloud service providers such as Amazon (AWS) and Microsoft Azure; however, SMQ is very flexible and lets an IT person install the services on virtually any type of server.

 The above figure depicts an SMQ cluster with four brokers; however, our online cluster example consists of two brokers.
-The two computers provide horizontal scaling and high grade fault tolerance.
+The two computers provide horizontal scaling and high-grade fault tolerance.
 The DNS for the domain name simplemq.com translates to two IP addresses.
-We have also configured the DNS such that you can go to a specific server by entering https://nodeN.simplemq.com, where N is 1 or 2.
+We have also configured the DNS so you can go to a specific server by entering https://nodeN.simplemq.com, where N is 1 or 2.
 See the Interactive High-Availability IoT Cluster Tutorial for details.

-SMQ together with the Barracuda App Server's integrated industrial protocols provide a solid foundation for anyone designing on-premises IoT solutions.
+SMQ and the Barracuda App Server's integrated industrial protocols provide a solid foundation for anyone designing on-premises IoT solutions.
 See the tutorial Designing an On-Premises IoT Solution for details.

 Broker instances are created programmatically on the server using Lua Server Pages.
-Since SMQ initiates the connection using HTTP(S), each broker instance is set up with a unique URL making it both easy and convenient to have one broker instance per customer.
+Since SMQ initiates the connection using HTTP(S), each broker instance is set up with a unique URL, making having one broker instance per customer easy and convenient.
 Isolating broker instances per customer greatly simplifies access control management design.
-Broker instances are super light and the server can harbor any number of instances.
+Broker instances are super light, and the server can harbor any number of instances.

 Click any of the images below: